 In Oregon, the primary contact agencies are ODF KLD and ODF SWO.
 The ODF KLD Unit Forester and Stewardship Forester are the preferred contacts for discussion and modification of detailed, site-specific fire management plans, the identification of resources in the Proposed Action area, project management, and fire suppression.
 KLD will be the first contact agency in the event of a fire at the Oregon Proposed Action site.
 For Proposed Action activities taking place on BLM land, the primary BLM contact for coordination is the Field Manager of the BLM Lakeview District Klamath Falls field office.
+The Renewal Corporation will coordinate with ODF KLD and the BLM Field Manager to ensure that local environmental justice communities are included in all fire-related communication and emergency planning.
+Public outreach communication will be in English, Spanish, and Hmong.

 In California, the primary contact agency is CFSU.
 The CFSU Prevention Specialist is the preferred contact for developing detailed, site-specific fire management plans, the identification of resources in the Proposed Action area, project management, and fire suppression.
 CFSU will be the first contact agency in the event of a fire at the California Proposed Action sites.
+The Renewal Corporation will coordinate with CFSU to ensure that local environmental justice communities are included in all fire-related communication and emergency planning.